Skip to content

 job.current - Access to the current object.

-job.challengers - Dictionary of challengers where the key is object name and value is object.
+job.challengers - Dictionary of challengers where the key is object name and value is object (only available when running Comparison jobs).

 job.current.name gives the name of the current object